dasch-swiss/dsp-meta-svc/README.md

 make metadata-server
 ```

-Currently, two routes are being served: `http://localhost:3000/projects/` and `http://localhost:3000/metadata/`.
-- `/projects` returns all projects for which there is metadata available.
-  For now, projects only contain an `id` (i.e. the project shortcode), `name` and `description`.
+Currently one route is being served: `http://localhost:3000/projects/`.
+It returns all projects for which there is metadata available.
+For now, projects only contain an `id` (i.e. the project shortcode), `name`, `description` and `metadata`.
-- `/metadata` returns all metadata-sets available.

-Metadata of a specific project can be retrieved by getting `/metadata/<id>`.
-(E.g. `http://localhost:3000/metadata/9997` to get the minimal metadata set.)
+Metadata of a specific project can be retrieved by getting `/projects/<id>`.
+(E.g. `http://localhost:3000/projects/9997` to get the minimal metadata set.)

-Full text search can be performed by adding `?q=<search-query>` (e.g. `http://localhost:3000/metadata?q=agriculture`).
+Full text search can be performed by adding `?q=<search-query>` (e.g. `http://localhost:3000/projects?q=agriculture`).

 `json-server` also supports updating and deleting data.
 For more capabilities of `json-server`, see the [the docs](https://github.com/typicode/json-server).